-SCIN151 Physical Science II
+SCIN151 Physical Science II 4 Credits

 The first half of the course is an overview of chemistry, with an emphasis on the impact of chemistry on everyday life.
 The second half of the course applies the principles of physics and chemistry to earth science and astronomy.
 Topics include elements, chemical bonding, chemical reactions, the Earth's interior, the atmosphere, the ocean, the solar system and stars.
 Conceptual understanding is emphasized over mathematical manipulation.
-Prerequisites: MTHN099, SCIN150 or Permission of Instructor
+Prerequisites: MTHN099, SCIN150 or Permission of Instructor division, traditional chromosome mapping for both prokaryotes and eukaryotes, and sex determination.
+The second half is devoted to more modern molecular genetics, including detailed study of DNA structure, mutations, replication, transcription, translation, and regulation of gene expression in both prokaryotes and eukaryotes.
+Also included in the latter half are recombinant DNA technology, genomics and proteomics, and discussion of viral genetics and cancer.
+Depending on the instructor, interests of students, and time constraints, the course may also include population, evolutionary and conservation genetics, and genetic aspects of behavior.
+Laboratory investigation will support topics discussed in class.

-SCIN160 Genetics 4 Credits
+SCIN160 Genetics